 Run through time: Time of the Timing element in the TimingAtLocation element with ART TimerQualifierCode.
 We don’t support the earliest and latest run through.
 If any other time is sent next to the run through that is treated as an error.

 Dwell time: DwellTime field of the TimingAtLocation element.
+The user can insert the following values in the input field or in the message *.1, *.2, …, *.9.

 Offset: Offset of the Timing element in the TimingAtLocation element.
 PCS CB handles the automatic and manual offsets separately, while there is only one offset field in the schema.